Learn / Why Do So Many People Choose to Go to Rehab in California?

 California is often a top choice for addiction treatment.
 Here are some reasons why:

 People love California for its great weather.
 But did you know it can have a positive impact on your recovery?
-Research from the University of Michigan shows that warm weather improves mental wellbeing.1 It often results in more time spent outdoors, which increases our openness to new information and creative thoughts.
-In addition to being mood-boosting in and of itself, sunny weather increases openness to new ideas,2 which may also make you more receptive to the work you do in therapy.
+Research from the University of Michigan shows that warm weather improves mental well-being.1 It often results in more time spent outdoors, which increases our openness to new information and creative thoughts.
+In addition to being mood-boosting in and of itself, sunny weather increases openness to new ideas,1 which may also make you more receptive to the work you do in therapy.

 It’s no secret that nature enthusiasts love the grandeur of California.
 It’s dotted with breathtaking landscapes and some of the United States’ most iconic national parks.
 If you love the water, views along the coast reveal scenic seascapes.

 Many California rehabs offer the chance to experience the state’s beauty with outdoor activities.
-Hiking, biking or swimming are often on the agenda.
+Hiking, biking, or swimming are often on the agenda.
 Some rehabs have hiking trails nearby.
 Others let you bask in the simple joy of gardening or farming.

 Given the year-round temperate climate, people in California love being out in nature.
 Time spent in nature can help you build a deeper connection with yourself and the world around you.

-California is home to diverse environmental settings, with rehab options by the coast, in the city, at the beach or in the countryside (though the latter two are less common).
+California is home to diverse environmental settings, with rehab options by the coast, in the city, at the beach, or in the countryside (though the latter two are less common).
 We each respond differently to different environments, so having a variety to choose from works to your advantage.

-People trust in California’s quality of addiction treatment.
+People trust California’s quality of addiction treatment.

 California is known for pioneering holistic health, and saw the rise of the wellness movement in the ’60s and ’70s.
 Since then, the quantity and quality of alternative therapies in the state has only grown.
-If you’re looking for specific holistic and alternative addiction therapies, chances are you’ll find it in California.
+If you’re looking for specific holistic and alternative addiction therapies, chances are you’ll find them in California.

 California has a higher percentage of luxury rehabs compared to the rest of the U.S. Many have been catering to celebrity and executive clientele for years.
 They understand the needs of their specific clients.
-That’s why extra-exclusive stays, specialized amenities and higher levels of privacy are easier to find here.
+That’s why extra-exclusive stays, specialized amenities, and higher levels of privacy are easier to find here.

 California has long been at the forefront of addiction care in the U.S.

-The ‘80s saw a rise of addiction center openings in California.
+The ‘80s saw a rise in addiction center openings in California.
 Many of those rehabs are still there and are now well established.
 And many, like Bayside Marin, are regarded worldwide for their expertise in treating addiction and mental health.